MwithHeart/writetech-accelerator-portfolio-mariam/docs/docs-automation/api-ref.md

 ---

 # API specification linting
-- Documented an API endpoint from the Chimoney app using Swaggereditor.
+- Documented an API endpoint from the Chimoney app using Swagger editor.
-- Linted the documentation with spectral and edited using spectral guidelines.
+- Linted the documentation with spectral and edited using spectral guidelines, correcting parts such as:
+    - Adding **message** to the error codes
+    - Adding the schema for the response body for easy skimming
+    - Including the authorization method
+    - Adding a server to the specification
 - Below is the edited API documentation

 <iframe